Brennan’s French Onion Soup Recipe

 2. Remove the pot from the heat.

 3. Temper the egg and cream mixture by adding a few tablespoons of the hot soup to the bowl while whisking.
-Raising the temperature will help to prevent the egg from scrambling when you add it to the rest of the soup.
+Raising the temperature will help prevent the egg from scrambling when you add it to the rest of the soup.

 Egg yolk mixture in a bowl.